craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Tunneled Jade
-> 'A dark green crystal in the form of a torus.'
+> 'A dark green crystal in the form of a torus.
+Interesting...'
 > *Tunneled Jade* is a **common** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...

 ###### Iridescent Brick
 > 'A thick rectangular brick of some iridescent material.
-It squishes and forms to your grip, and then regains it's rectangular shape as you let it be.'
+It squishes and forms to your grip, and then reforms into its rectangular shape as you let it be.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...

 ###### Shiny Chalk
-> 'This is the physical description.'
+> 'A thin rod of dull white stone is wrapped in veins of shining gold.
+It gently hums and shakes with potential.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...